 A. From Filing to Trademark Examining Attorney: Nine to Ten Months

 Once you file your TEAS Plus or TEAS Standard application or have an attorney file it for you, you can make some basic amendments to your application.
 Thankfully, a trademark application is not very expensive, and the vast majority of these amendments are free of charge.

-Service: Office Action Response
+- Service: Office Action Response

 C. From the Examining Attorney to the Official Gazette: One to Three Months

-It takes one to three months to go from the Examining Attorney to publication in the Official Gazette.
+It takes one to three months to go from the Examining Attorney to publication.
 It will only appear in the Official Gazette if it meets the requirements for Principal Register.

 D. From the Official Gazette to Registration Certificate: One to Three Months